 For those leasing independent buildings, where there is no building management, access control and CCTV are even more important to help ensure your premises and staff are secure.

 Security alarms are generally the easiest and first security system installed in most businesses.
-They come in a variety of sensors including:
+There are different types of alarm security and sensors including:

 Motion detectors or PIRs generally cover an area up to 10-11ms.
 These are the most cost effective and cover large areas.
 When the sensor detects motion it will trigger the alarm.